 Short Paper 1.3

 The novel The Handmaid’s Tale depicts the Republic of Gilead, a totalitarian and theocratic state that has replaced the United States of America.
 There are numerous scholarly essays in which the writers examine who exactly should be responsible for the totalitarian government which may come into being.
 One of the essays, “Offred’s Complicity and the Dystopian Tradition in Margaret Atwood’s The Handmaid’s Tale” by Allan Weiss, claims that it is Offred, the protagonist of the novel, who is to blame.
 Weiss claims that “Offred is guilty of complacency, complicity, and selfish concern for her own private needs and desires” (Weiss 138).
 He criticizes that Offred is ignorant.
 For example, she secretly admits that she does not “really want to know what’s going on” (198).
 Even though she is aware of injustice happening around her life, she pretends not to know, so she does not have to do anything.
 Weiss also criticizes Offred’s selfishness.
 He explains that Offred’s romance with Nick is not a subversive act against the Gilead power; it is nothing more than “a cave, where [they] huddle together while the storm goes on outside” (281-2).
 When her friends are either dying or going insane, all Offred can think of in the disastrous situation is her love affair.
 Because of these reasons, Weiss argues that Offred should be blamed for the creation of a Gilead rather than being seen as a victim of the regime.
 When he makes his argument in the essay, he admits that he is aware of the counter-argument: Offred can do nothing.
 However, he overlooks this counter-argument carelessly and leaps to a conclusion that Offred is not “helpless as [she] like[s] to believe” (Weiss 137).
-The essay ““Trust Me”: Reading the Romance Plot in Margaret Atwood’s The Handmaid’s Tale” by Madonne Miner proves that it is not Offred’s free will to possess such a helpless characteristic.
+The essay ““Trust Me”: Reading the Romance Plot in Margaret Atwood’s The Handmaid’s Tale” by Madonne Miner argues that it is not Offred’s free will to possess such a helpless characteristic.
 In fact, she is forced to be ignorant by the characters, Luke and the Commander, whose social statuses are higher in the Gilead power hierarchy.